-- 1. HCBS performance measures in the areas of: level of care determinations, person-centered service planning process, outcome of person-centered goals, health and welfare, outcomes, quality of life, effectives process, community integration, and assuring there are qualified providers and appropriate HCBS settings. - 2.
-A special focus on special programs in home and community based settings and address the following: - a) A self-assessment of CFC adherence to state and federal standards of care to include: - i.
+- HCBS performance measures in the areas of: level of care determinations, person-centered service planning process, outcome of person-centered goals, health and welfare, outcomes, quality of life, effectives process, community integration, and assuring there are qualified providers and appropriate HCBS settings. - A special focus on special programs in home and community based settings and address the following: - o A self-assessment of CFC adherence to state and federal standards of care to include: - i.
 Assessment of existing initiatives designed to improve the delivery of CFC, including performance measures or Performance Improvement Projects (PIPs) directed to this population, and - ii.
-Examination of processes to identify any potential corrective action steps toward improving the CFC system; - b) Person-Centered Planning and Integrated Care Settings; - c) Comprehensive and Integrated Service packages; - d) Qualifications of Providers; and - e) Participant Protections.
+Examination of processes to identify any potential corrective action steps toward improving the CFC system; - o Person-Centered Planning and Integrated Care Settings; - o Comprehensive and Integrated Service packages; - Oualifications of Providers; and - o Participant Protections.